nondescryptid/nondescryptid.github.io/content/posts/2023-05-19-nus-grad-cert-computing-foundations.md

 them were already working as software engineers / some sort of technical role.
 For me, I've had a bit of experience with Python such that the content in IT5001 felt familiar, besides Object-Oriented Programming + basic search and sorting algorithms, which were new to me.
+However, I don't think my prior experience did anything for me in IT5003 and IT5002.

 ### Class contact hours: about 5 hours a week